hanabi/hanabi.github.io/Reference.md

   * Cathy now knows that it was not a normal *Finesse* at all - it was instead a *Mismatch Finesse*, because there is no other explanation for why Bob would blind-play from a *Play Clue* on a red 1.
   * Cathy also knows that she must have another red 1 in her hand.
 Since there is only one card to the left of her slot 2, she knows that the red 1 has to be exactly in her slot 1 (at the time of the clue).
   * Due to this, when Cathy needs to discard next, she will blind-discard her slot 2 card (since slot 1 has now shifted down to slot 2 after she played the red 1).

-### The Negative Prompt

-* This convention applies to the *Dual-Color (6 Suits)* variant.
-* In this variant, since negative color information conveys just as much information as positive color information, you should include that when deciding which card to play into a *Prompt*.
-* For example:
-  * Alice has a red card in slot 1 and a red card in slot 2.
-  * Alice is *Prompted* for a mahogany 2.
-(Mahogany is composed of red and black.)
-  * Normally, Alice would play slot 1, since *Prompts* promise the left-most card.
-  * However, Alice's slot 1 card has no negative clues, and her slot slot 2 card has a negative yellow clue.
-  * Thus, this is a *Negative Prompt* and Alice plays slot 2 instead of slot 1.

 ### Multi-Five Saves